solidjs/solid-docs-legacy/langs/en/api.md

 }): () => U[];
 ```

-Non-keyed list iteration (rows keyed to index).
+Non-keyed list iteration (rendered nodes are keyed to an array index).
 This is useful when there is no conceptual key, like if the data consists of primitives and it is the index that is fixed rather than the value.

 The item is a signal: